sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/getting-started/customize-products-and-plans.md

 {{< img src="img/dashboard/portal-management/enterprise-portal/customize-plan.png" alt="Customize visual appearance of a plan" >}}

-2. Customise the plan's visual appearance as required and then click on the **Save** button.
+2. Customize the plan's visual appearance as required and then click on the **Save** button.
 Now you can view the plan in the API Product page:
 {{< img src="img/dashboard/portal-management/enterprise-portal/plan-live-portal.png" alt="Customize visual appearance of a plan" >}}

 {{< note success >}}
 **Congratulations**

-You have now customised the visual appearance of your API Product and plan.
-By following the above steps you can customise visual appearance of your other API Products and plans.
+You have now customized the visual appearance of your API Product and plan.
+By following the above steps you can customize visual appearance of your other API Products and plans.
 {{< /note >}}

 ## Next step